IHE/RAD.IRA/input/pagecontent/volume-1.md

 > Note: This profile does not mandate a specific authorization mechanism.

-TODO: Subscribers in a reporting session are permitted to send Request Context Change events for events beyond those explicitly defined in this profile.
-The Hub shall support distributing such events if a subscriber listed the event in its subscription.

-TODO: Define 'custom events'

-The Hub shall support [Request Context Change](https://build.fhir.org/ig/HL7/fhircast-docs/2-6-RequestContextChange.html) for all events. i.e. The Hub shall NOT be limited to the events prescribed in this profile to support synchronizing applications in reporting sessions.

 The Hub shall support [content sharing](https://build.fhir.org/ig/HL7/fhircast-docs/2-10-ContentSharing.html).

 The Hub shall monitor the established websocket connections.
 If it detects a websocket connection issue with a Subscriber, then the Hub shall